-- (iv) Before implementing a measure that results in the change of control or in significant dilution (including equity finance and management buyouts), the necessity and rationale of such measure will be reviewed by the Board of Directors, taking into consideration independent outside directors' opinions, and sufficient explanation will be provided to shareholders and investors.
-[1.6] - (2) Cross-shareholdings1 [1.4] - (i) GLORY may engage in cross-shareholdings if, based on a broad consideration of factors such as the business strategies and transaction status of any particular company, we determine that the corporate value of the Group will increase by maintaining or enhancing our relationship with that company.
-When GLORY engages in cross-shareholdings, it will pay attention to the soundness of the other company, consider the market value of shares and the returns (including dividends) of that company, and ensure the economic rationale of such holdings. - (ii) The Board of Directors will examine the mid- to long-term economic rationale of major cross-shareholdings on an annual basis. - (iii) With respect to the exercise of voting rights on shares that are subject to crossshareholdings, GLORY will determine how to exercise such voting rights after taking into consideration various circumstances such as whether doing so will improve the corporate value of that company and GLORY and the other company's condition. - (3) Takeover defense measures - (i) If any acquisition offer that involves a change in control of GLORY was made, GLORY will request the offeror to explain its plan to improve the corporate value of the Group.
-The Board of Directors will review the offer from the perspective of improving the corporate value of the Group and its view will be explained to shareholders through information disclosure or otherwise so as to obtain the shareholders' understanding.
-However, it will ultimately be left to the decision of shareholders, and GLORY would not deny any large-scale acquisition if it will contribute to the corporate value of GLORY or to the interests of all shareholders as a whole.
+- (i) GLORY may engage in cross-shareholdings if, based on a broad consideration of factors such as the business strategies and transaction status of any investee company, we determine that the corporate value of the Group will increase by maintaining or enhancing our relationship with that company.
+When GLORY engages in cross-shareholdings, it will pay attention to the soundness of investee companies, consider the market value of shares and the returns (including dividends) of such companies, and ensure the economic rationale of such holdings. - (ii) The Board of Directors will examine the mid- to long-term economic rationale of each individual cross-shareholding on an annual basis and reconsider such holding if it is not found to be suitable. - (iii) With respect to the exercise of voting rights on shares that are subject to crossshareholdings, GLORY will exercise such voting rights after deciding how to vote, taking into consideration various circumstances including the investee company's condition in addition to criteria such as whether exercising the voting rights will improve the corporate value of that company and GLORY. - (iv) If any cross-shareholder who holds GLORY's shares indicates its intention to sell the shares, GLORY will not attempt to hinder any such sale of the cross-held shares such as by implying a possible reduction of business transactions. - (v) Regardless of whether the counterparty to any business transaction is a crossshareholder or not, GLORY will engage in all transactions after fully examining the economic rationale thereof and will not conduct any transaction that may harm the Company or the common interests of its shareholders. - (3) Takeover defense measures - (i) If any acquisition offer that involves a change in control of GLORY is made, GLORY will request the offeror to explain its plan to improve the corporate value of the Group.
+The Board of Directors will review the offer from the perspective of improving the corporate value of the Group, and its view will be explained to shareholders through information disclosure or otherwise so as to obtain the shareholders' understanding.
+However, it will ultimately be left to the decision of shareholders, and GLORY will not deny a large-scale acquisition if it will contribute to the corporate value of GLORY or to the common interests of the shareholders.
 [1.5.1] - (ii) When adopting, continuing or implementing the "Countermeasures to Large-Scale Acquisitions of GLORY Shares (Takeover Defense Measures)," GLORY will review the necessity and rationale of the countermeasures from the perspective of securing and improving the corporate value of GLORY and the interests of all shareholders as a whole.
 We will secure necessary procedures and time for shareholders to properly determine if such large-scale acquisition would contribute to sustainably securing and improving the corporate value of GLORY and the interests of all shareholders as a whole and will provide sufficient explanation to shareholders.
-[1.5] - (4) Related party transactions [1.7, 4.3] - (i) GLORY's directors may not engage in any self-dealing transactions, completing transactions or any other transactions that would involve a conflict of interest with GLORY without obtaining an approval of the Board of Directors.
+[1.5]